BetonQuest/BetonQuest/docs/Documentation/Features/Conversations.md

 9. `interceptor_delay` optionally set a delay (in ticks) after the conversation ends and before the interceptor is displayed.
 This can also be set globally in "_config.yml_".
 10. `NPC_options` is a branch with texts said by the NPC.
 11. `text` defines what will display on screen.
-If you don't want to set any events/conditions/pointers to the option, just skip them.
+If you don't want to set any actions/conditions/pointers to the option, just skip them.
 Only `text` is always required.
-12. `events` is a list of event names that will fire when an option is chosen (either by NPC or a player), defined similar to conditions.
+12. `actions` is a list of action names that will fire when an option is chosen (either by NPC or a player), defined similar to conditions.
 13. `conditions` are names of conditions which must be met for this option to display, separated by commas.
 14. `pointers` is list of pointers to the opposite branch (from NPC branch it will point to options player can